 - Relationship adjustments to share parenting responsibilities and your different lifestyle

-- Where not possible to have hands on family support it is important to organise alternative substitutes like your partner, friends, NCT group and/or paid help to give you respite
+- Where it is not possible to have hands-on family support, it is important to organise alternative substitutes like your partner, friends, NCT group and/or paid help to give you respite

 6. Last but not least...